 Transcriptionists are always required to perform more than one duty on a regular basis; he or she will not only be typing but also listening to a medical dictation.
 Besides that, they are also required to do extra research to make a clarification as they perform the functions of that job.
 As a beginner, you will need to be extra patient as well as doing more practice.

 Commitment to the professionalism

 This might be considered as the most important skill for a medical transcriptionist.
-There are several guidelines as well as strict laws that are concerned with the sensitive information in a medical facility as well as privacy within the particular healthcare field.
+There are several guidelines as well as strict laws that are concerned with the sensitive information in a medical facility as well as privacy within the particular healthcare form.

 As a medical transcriptionist, you have an obligation to maintain that confidentiality.
 It is also important for a transcriptionist to note that he or she must not share the information that is provided to complete the transcribing process.